6. If You Had Wings (1972 – 1989) // Buzz Lightyear’s Space Ranger Spin (1998 – Today)

 When Disney’s California Adventure opened in 2001, practically no one had anything good to say about the park.
 But one ride in particular was pretty unanimously recognized as the park’s biggest mistake.
 Leaning into the “brash,” “edgy,” “Californian attitude” and the “MTV” aesthetic designers hoped would be the park’s signature, the Declassified Disaster: Superstar Limo was an awkward, coarse, hyper-stylized dark ride through Los Angeles neighborhoods with comic book-like sets and caricatured figures of C-list celebrities.

 Superstar Limo was so universally reviled that the ride closed before the park’s first birthday – even with nothing planned to replace it.
 Think about it: that means that executives and Imagineers agreed that California Adventure was stronger with no dark ride at all than with Superstar Limo.
-The soundstage housing the dark ride sat quietly in a dead-end corner of the park – locked away with lights off – for years.
+The soundstage housing the dark ride sat quietly in a dead-end corner of the park – locked away with lights off – for four years.

 Then, in 2006 – as part of then-President Matt Ouimet’s push to right the wrongs of the preceding decade and return Disneyland to prominence during its 50th Anniversary celebration – Hollywood Pictures Backlot got a new dark ride.
 Well, not new new…